Chapter 03 — Autonomous Kernels

 - what risk remains

-- the waiver decision and its rationale
+- the waiver decision and rationale

 - A waiver is not a “pass”; it is a recorded exception.